norlab/LIS-546-SPR2021/content/data-acquisition-search-discovery.md

 ![](https://raw.githubusercontent.com/norlab/LIS-546-SPR2021/master/_images/AnimalsNameQuery.png)

 The documentation gives you the exact query URL for searching the dataset for a particular pet name.
 I want you to query the dataset for a pet name that is **not** *Zen*.
-Post to the discussion board the name of the pet you chose to query on and what you found for results.
-Feel free to test things like different cases, names with spaces, etc.
+Post to the [discussion board](https://canvas.uw.edu/courses/1465297/discussion_topics/6318579) the name of the pet you chose to query on and what you found for results.
+Feel free to test things like different cases, names with spaces, etc. If this was really easy for you, try retrieving a csv instead of JSON, or try a SoQL query found at this [link](https://dev.socrata.com/docs/functions/#2.1,) in the documentation.